Skip to main content

 Monitor performance from the cluster.
 Do not use a tool on the host to monitor performance.

-The following command shows policy group performance:
+The following example shows policy group performance:

 cluster1::> qos statistics performance show